iavofficial/IAVFrontendFramework/CONTRIBUTING.md

 You have an idea on how to improve the framework?
 The idea is as of yet neither documented as [issue](https://github.com/iavofficial/IAVFrontendFramework/issues) nor [discussed](https://github.com/iavofficial/IAVFrontendFramework/discussions)?
 Then, please open a new [discussion](https://github.com/iavofficial/IAVFrontendFramework/discussions) to propose your idea.
 The discussion will allow for reasoning if the idea fits to the project scope and, furthermore, to improve the idea.
+Further information about our discussion section can be found [here](https://github.com/iavofficial/IAVFrontendFramework/discussions/1).
 For the discussed ideas to be integrated in the framework, a new [issue](https://github.com/iavofficial/IAVFrontendFramework/issues) has to be created and linked to the discussion.
 The issue description has to be clear, concise as well as meaningful and should provide a use case to show the relevance of the idea to be realized.